limsungjoo/babstage-bot/README.md

 ## Contributions

-If somebody want to change and need any help, please email 2kanghee1@gmail.com.
+If you have any questions, suggestions or requests, please email 2kanghee1@gmail.com!!